Jomel Warrican: Early career

+International career

 In June 2020, Warrican was named as one of eleven reserve players in the West Indies' Test squad, for their series against England.
 The Test series was originally scheduled to start in May 2020, but was moved back to July 2020 due to the COVID-19 pandemic.
+In December 2024, he was named in the West Indies squad for the two-match test series against Pakistan.
+He was named player of the match in the second test for taking 9 wickets across two innings.
+He was also declared player of the series for his 19 wickets in two matches.